Shumaila-Hasan/Supply-Chain-360-Performance-Risk-Profitability-Insights/README.md

 Retail is the biggest revenue channel, but that doesn't automatically mean it's the most profitable — margin matters just as much as revenue.

 A few suppliers combine lower reliability with higher defect rates — these are the ones worth watching most closely.

+# Recommendations

+Based on the analysis, here's what the business could do to improve:

+Focus on Dairy first — since it has the highest margin leakage, look into better cold storage handling, shorter reorder cycles, or improved shelf-life tracking to cut down on waste and returns.

+Fix delivery issues at Riga Central DC — this warehouse has the largest share of late orders, so improving its processes could have the biggest impact on overall on-time delivery.

+Review supplier contracts for high-risk suppliers — suppliers with both low reliability and high defect rates should be monitored closely, or alternative suppliers should be considered.

+Balance revenue with profitability across channels — don't just chase the channel with the highest revenue; check which channel actually keeps the most profit per sale.

+Set clear targets and track them over time — using targets like "OTIF should stay above 95%" or "stockout rate should stay below 2%" helps turn raw numbers into clear, actionable goals.

+# Conclusion

+This project shows how raw supply chain data — orders, inventory snapshots, and supplier details — can be turned into clear, actionable insights using Python, SQL, and Power BI.
+Instead of just reporting numbers, the dashboard highlights where problems are happening (which category, which warehouse, which supplier) and why they matter to the business's bottom line.

+The biggest takeaway is that small, everyday issues — a late delivery here, some wasted stock there — add up to a real, measurable impact on profit.
+By tracking these issues together in one place, a business can move from reacting to problems after they happen to catching and fixing them early.